Time and place

 Accessibility

 The venue is fully wheelchair accessible and there are two disabled parking bays directly outside.
-The hall is on the lower ground hall but there is a lift to the right of the steps.
+The hall is on the lower ground floor but there is a lift to the right of the steps if you need to access other parts of the Town Hall building.
 The disabled toilet is situated directly opposite the lift and doesn’t require a key.

 Please contact us to discuss any access requirements or concerns you may have and we’ll do our best to accommodate you.